hackedpassword/UltimaV-tileset/README.md

 - Lots of other re-themed units (however the total Ultima V creature/human count is pretty low so this will require special attention)
 - Re-themed nations to become pre-placed towns (say like Paws or Moonglow, etc)
 - Translation names of game assets from Unciv base to Ultima names, see [Ultima V base](https://github.com/hackedpassword/UltimaV-base/blob/main/jsons/translations/English.properties)
+- Re-themed icons
 - Other things that bring that authentic Avatar feel home and onto the battleground
+- Granting promotions that act like items, example: climbing gear promotion for impassable terrain (mod Z2/Zelda 2 makes extensive use of this mechanic)
+- Better use of wonders to reflect location attributes

 ## How do I get this because it sounds awesome!
 1. Download Unciv